kissato70/dist-upload/README.md

 &nbsp;
 ## `Examples`
-**To configure the system, as the first step:**
+**To configure the system, as the FIRST STEP:**
 ```script
 dist-upload-s3 -w
 ```
 _The script will ask for all the setup parameters and save it to the default config file._
 <br><br>
 **Creating a special config file (for example for staging):**
 ```script